Skip to content

 • Never SELECT *.
 Explicitly list columns in the order your DTO expects.

-• Keep result-set shape stable.
-Any change in cardinality or order requires a matching DTO change.
+• Keep the result-set shape stable.
+Any change in column count, order, or type requires a matching DTO change.

 • Prefer parameterized procedures for all inputs — avoid dynamic SQL unless absolutely required.